Cart Abandonment

 Update Cart Data When a Person Adds or Removes Items

-Next, you’ll set the “cart” attribute whenever a person adds or removes items using an identify call.
-You can use your language of choice to update a person’s “cart” attribute, but we’ve added examples using our JavaScript source integration and our Classic JavaScript SDK below:
+Next, you’ll set the “cart” attribute on a shopper’s profile whenever a they add items to or remove items from their cart using an identify call.
+You can use your language of choice to update a profile’s “cart” attribute, but we’ve added examples using our JavaScript source integration and our Classic JavaScript SDK below:

 cart: [